jaschwanda/wordpress-solutions/README.md

 ```
 The default location of the debug.log file is in the wp-content folder.

+## Pop Up ##
+Notes to help debug some WordPress issues.

+class USI_WordPress_Solutions_Popup is used in:

+usi-media-solutions-manage.php

+class USI_WordPress_Solutions_Popup_Action is used in:

+ru-application.php
+ru-docusign.php
+ru-form.php
+ru-work.php

+class USI_WordPress_Solutions_Popup_Iframe is used in:

+ru-email-inbox.php
+usi-test-solutions-settings.php
+usi-wordpress-solutions-versions.php
+usi-wordpress-solutions-settings-settings.php

 ## License ##
 > WordPress-Solutions is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License
 as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.